Gary Bourgeault has owned and managed several businesses and has been a financial adviser. In his spare time, he loves writing about music.

 This was the second time she released the album, previously releasing it when she was just a kid of 100, becoming the first centenarian to chart in 2017.

-In this article there are included a couple videos of her most well-known hits, including "We'll Meet Again," and "The White Cliffs of Dover."
+In this article, I've included a couple of videos of her most well-known hits, including "We'll Meet Again," and "The White Cliffs of Dover."

 Most importantly, I want to share what Vera herself said in an interview at the age of 92 (video included below), where she shared a couple of simple secrets that brought her long-term success in her chosen field.